Ste1io/AuroraCrashPatcher/README.md

 # AuroraCrashPatcher
-Quick and dirty patch to prevent fatal crashing when downloading title assets (boxart, etc) through FSD or Aurora.
+Quick patch to prevent fatal crashing when downloading title assets (boxart, etc) through FSD or Aurora.
 As of v0.2-beta, this patch should work for everyone, regardless of geographic location (both in and outside of the US).

-If you are still crashing while attempting to update your title assets in Aurora/FSD with this patch loaded, switch to the `AuroraCrashPatcher-Debug.xex`, and have XboxWatson or some attached debugger running on your PC to display the debug prints.
-Open an issue for me here, and include the console output.

 ## Install/Usage
-- Download the latest compiled xex from the `Releases` page (direct download: https://github.com/StelioKontosXBL/AuroraCrashPatcher/releases/download/v1.0/AuroraCrashPatcher.xex)
+- Download the latest compiled xex from the `Releases` page (direct download: https://github.com/StelioKontosXBL/AuroraCrashPatcher/releases/download/v1.1/AuroraCrashPatcher.xex)
 - Copy the xex to your RGH's Hdd, as you would any menu or plugin xex
 - Set as a launch plugin (use Dashlaunch, or edit your launch.ini/JRPC.ini manually)
 - Reboot, and you're done